ysngshn/ysngshn.github.io/_posts/2024-04-11-journey-to-homepage.md

 Since major modern browsers and operating systems support setting the light/dark theme preference.
 I decided to simply follow this preference when specified.
 Adding a toggle and cookie to store this same user preference seems overkill.

 Fortunately, I can easily achieve my preferred approach [with this solution][ghi-dark].
+Also, I decrease the brightness of images following [this guide][dark-image].

 #### - Upgrade Font Awesome